Do I need a bachelor's degree to be admitted into graduate school?

 Applying & Materials Submission

-I am trying to apply online but the program isn’t in the drop-down menu.
+I am trying to apply online but the program or term isn’t in the drop-down menu.
 What should I do?

-There are a few possible reasons why your intended program may not be in the Intended Program drop-down within the application:
+There are a few possible reasons why your intended program or desired term may not be available on the Intended Program page within the application: